 If you use project management software and think of it as just that tool you use to do your planning, then you’re really missing out.
 Because this everyday tool can enhance your career in a number of ways.

 Yes, project management software is something you use to create a schedule; it helps you get your project delivered on time, and we won’t lose sight of that.
-But if you have a good tool—a really good tool—it can provide the kind of support that helps your career develop in ways you might have never considered.
+But if you have a good tool—a really good tool—it can provide the kind of support that helps your career development in ways you might have never considered.

 These days, collaborative project management tools are increasingly part of the workplace set up.
-You get to work, log in to your platform, see all your tasks, check in with the team and start working through your list of tasks.
+You get to work, log in to your platform, see all your tasks, check-in with the team and start working through your list of tasks.
 But when you’ve got the right technology behind you, work is . . . easier.
 The right technology is supportive in the way it helps you do your job better.
 The result: Your career thrives.
 Does this sound too good to be true?
 It’s not.

 Here are 10 ways your career benefits from using better software.